smncd/wallet-docker-compose/README.md

 Together we can make this Docker Compose project modular and easy to use:
 - Submit PRs with different overrides that fit your needs.
 - Clarify and update the documentation
-If you ever get stuck or find anything confusing, ask for any of the Ops people in the wwWallet Slack.
+If you ever get stuck or find anything confusing.
+Don't hesitate to ask for help from of the Ops people in the wwWallet Slack.